-The Frosty Drew Memorial Fund operates the Frosty Drew Nature Center & Observatory located at 61-62 Park Lane, Ninigret Park, Charlestown, RI.
+The Frosty Drew Memorial Fund operates the Frosty Drew Science Center & Observatory located at 61-62 Park Lane, Ninigret Park, Charlestown, RI.
 Run by a volunteer Board of Directors, its operations are financed by memberships, private donations, grants, and fundraising.

 In accordance with our priority to keep program fees as low as possible, our observatory is open to the public free of charge every Friday night and on special occasions.